AdamBoley/Viscosity-Calculator-V2/README.md

 So, the objectives for this project are:

 - Implement the Django framework:
-    - Attach a database to hold viscometer information
+    - Attach a database to hold viscometer information - done via ElephantSQL
-    - Enable the admin backend to allow for viscometer management
+    - Enable the admin backend to allow for viscometer management - done, can access admin panel
-    - Create models for both Ubbelohde/suspended-flow and Zeitfuchs/cross-arm reverse-flow viscometers
+    - Create models for both Ubbelohde/suspended-flow and Zeitfuchs/cross-arm reverse-flow viscometers - refined to one model for easier use
-    - Create a view for each of the 5 different Calculation Articles in the original project
+    - Create a view for each of the 5 different Calculation Articles in the original project - done

 - Implement Bootstrap to enable responsiveness:
     - Add a Bootstrap navbar to base.html